Primary School Wellbeing Program

 We aim to support teachers as they, in turn, support happy, resilient kids, with social skills and emotional fitness.

-Teachers lead the Positive Living Skills Wellbeing Programs, helping students learn a range of proactive, preventative and practical ways to look after their own emotional wellbeing.
+Teachers lead the Positive Living Skills Wellbeing Program learning experiences, helping students learn a range of proactive, preventative and practical ways to look after their own emotional wellbeing.

 Learning experiences are mapped to the Curriculum and are designed not to add any more work to teachers.

-When they are ready to transition from Primary School into High School they will understand how their thoughts, feelings and behaviours are linked and they will have tools to support their resilience, communicate more effectively, and cooperate with others.
+When they are ready to transition from Primary School into High School students will better understand how their thoughts, feelings and behaviours are linked and they will have tools to support their resilience, communicate more effectively, and cooperate with others.

 To read the latest research results for the Positive Living Skills Primary School Wellbeing program, conducted by our research partner Charles Sturt University, click below.

-· Comprehensive Learning Experiences and extensive resources including posters, audios, visuals covering all learning levels from Foundation to Year 6.
+· Comprehensive Learning Experiences and extensive resources including posters, audios, videos and visuals covering all learning levels from Foundation to Year 6.

-· Full program has a total of 216 individual Learning Experiences individually mapped to the Australian National F-10 Curriculum Learning Areas and General Capabilities (V8.3) by the School of Teacher Education, Charles Sturt University
+· Full 12 Unit program has a total of 216 individual Learning Experiences individually mapped to the Australian National F-10 Curriculum Learning Areas and General Capabilities (V8.3) by the School of Teacher Education, Charles Sturt University and the AITSL Teaching standards.

-· Access to Professional Development Webinars which support teachers with their own wellbeing as well as providing ideas that they can take back to the classroom and share with families
+· Access to Professional Development which supports teachers with their own wellbeing as well as providing ideas that they can take back to the classroom and share with families

 · Support from the PLS team to assist you to onboard and embed the program and get the team engaged with the PLS program concepts and resources